2 women set to traditionally wed Ooni of Ife weeks after marrying new wives

 Tobi Phillips is a graduate of Marine Science from the University of Lagos and a former Beauty Queen.

-Queen Ashley on the other hand, is a princess, a chartered accountant and currently runs an NGO that caters to less privileged kids and widows through the Ashley Adegoke Foundation.
+On the other hand, Queen Ashley is a princess, a chartered accountant and currently runs an NGO that caters to less privileged kids and widows through the Ashley Adegoke Foundation.
 She has a master's in accounting and finance from the University of Greenwich, and currently runs her businesses in the United Kingdom.

 See the posts below: